Samanta-Ferrero99/Task-Based-Calendar/TESTING.md

 Expected: The account creation does not work because the email is already associated with another account.

-14. Change the email address to be **INSERT NEW EMAIL ADDRESS HERE ONCE SIGN UP IS FIXED**, an email address that already exists from the regular account creation.
+14. Change the email address to be doesnotexist@gmail.com, an email address that already exists from the regular account creation.
 Click on the "Create My Account" button.

 Expected: The account creation does not work because the email is already associated with another account.